Place name changes in Turkey: Current status

 Although geographical names have been formally changed in Turkey, their native names persist and continue in local dialects throughout the country.
 At times, Turkish politicians have also used the native names of cities during their speeches.
 In 2009, when addressing a crowd in the town of Güroymak, president Abdullah Gül used the native name Norşin.
 Also that year, when talking about his family origins, Prime Minister Recep Tayyip Erdoğan used the native Greek name of Potamya instead of Güneysu.

 Efforts at restoring the former names of geographical terms have been recently introduced in Turkey.
 In September 2012, legislation was introduced to restore the names of (primarily Kurdish) villages to their former native names.
 According to the bill, the province of Tunceli would be named Dersim, Güroymak would be named Norşin, and Aydınlar would be named Tilo.
-But the Turkish Government authority was opposed to the name Dersim as the local municipality wanted to introduce the name Dersim for Tunceli.
+However, the Turkish Government authority later opposed the name Dersim, as the local municipality wanted to introduce the name Dersim for Tunceli.